The Protocol-Grant Congruence Process

 - In the pop-up window, click on the "Funding" tab.

-- In "RSP-managed funding" at the top of the page, click "Add," then filter by PI Name, MSN#, Project Title, Sponsor Reference Number, Project ID, or Sponsor.
+- In "RSP-managed funding" at the top of the page, click "Add," then filter by PI Name, funding proposal number, award ID number, Project Title, or Sponsor Reference Number.
 Select the correct grant from the list.
 Choose the grant that lists the full funding period, such as the 5-year listing for an R01.

 - Click "OK."